alf-falkensee/cq-git-beginners/README.md

 ## Setup git for your project from within R-Studio

-1) go through Tools - Version Control - Project Setup
+1) go through `Tools - Version Control - Project Setup` from within R-Studio
-2) use add, commit and shell functionalities
+2) use `git add`, `git commit`, `shell` and other git functionalities of R-Studio
-3) as an alternative to step 1) use git init from where the .Rproj file is located
+3) as an alternative to step 1) use `git init` from where the .Rproj file is located

 ## What's missing to go online?

-git is much more than about local histories; having his code online is for instance a good poor-programmer's backup.
+`git` is much more than about local histories; having his code online is for instance a rather good poor-programmer's backup.

 ### write/publish
 1) create *a-repository-name* as signed-in github.com user *a-git-username*
-    - make sure to respect copyrights and
+	- make sure to respect copyrights and politeness already at this step; it is partly too late once things are online.

 2) git remote add origin https://github.com/a-git-username/a-repository-name.git
     - from where the .Rproj file is located